Mark Consuelos

 Mark Andrew Consuelos (/kənˈswɛloʊs/; born March 30, 1971) is an American actor and talk show host.
 He rose to prominence as a television actor on the ABC soap opera All My Children for his portrayal of Mateo Santos (1995–2002, 2010), and subsequently as Hiram Lodge on The CW drama Riverdale (2017–2023).
 Consuelos currently co-hosts the daytime talk show Live with Kelly and Mark with his wife Kelly Ripa.

 Early life

 Mark Consuelos was born in Zaragoza, Spain, to an Italian mother, Camilla, and a Mexican father, Saul Consuelos.
 He is the youngest of three children: he has one older brother, who is a doctor, and one older sister, who is a lawyer.
-Consuelos was raised in Italy and the United States since childhood, growing up in Lebanon, Illinois, and later in Brandon, Florida.
+Consuelos was raised in Italy and the United States, growing up in Lebanon, Illinois, and later in Brandon, Florida.
 He attended Bloomingdale Senior High School in Valrico, Florida, and then went to University of Notre Dame before transferring to and graduating from the University of South Florida with a degree in marketing in 1994.